hugs/angelo/README.md

 #### Why "Angelo"?

-[Angelo Moriondo](http://en.wikipedia.org/wiki/Angelo_Moriondo) is the inventor of one of the first espresso machines.
+[Angelo Moriondo](http://en.wikipedia.org/wiki/Angelo_Moriondo) is the inventor of the first espresso machine.

 #### Okay, but why use this library?